ahocevar/ol3-workshop/src/doc/basics/dissect.rst

 We use the viewport container's ``id`` attribute value to tell the map constructor where to render the map.
 In this case, we pass the string value ``"map"`` as the target to the map constructor.
 This syntax is a shortcut for convenience.
 We could be more explicit and provide a direct reference to the element (e.g. ``document.getElementById("map")``).

 The renderer config option specifies which renderer to use. ol3 comes with 3 renderers: the DOM renderer, the Canvas renderer and the WebGL renderer.
 In this case we're telling our map to use the Canvas renderer.
-Because our images comes from a different domain, it will not work with the WebGL renderer because of the same origin policy.
+Because our images come from a different domain, it will not work with the WebGL renderer because of the same origin policy.

 .. code-block:: javascript